Tsukuyomi-infinite/Linear_Regression_using_Gradient_Descent/README.md

-# Coding_Challenge_Siraj
+# Linear Regression

-This repository contains the codes for the coding challenges from Siraj Raval's new course "The Math of Intelligence".

-All the algorithms are written in python without using popular frameworks such as Tensorflow, Keras, etc.
+This repository contains codes for the performing linear regression usnig gradient descent using python from the scratch, without using popular frameworks such as Tensorflow, Keras, etc.